 Emphasise your brand my making your name stand out in bold and a bigger font as the starting point to your CV.
 Follow up with your address and contact details.
 You want to make it as easy as possible for somebody to get in contact with you, so put this information up front.
 Follow this information up with pertinent personal details – driving license, car, nationality/right to work/visa, type, expiry, etc.

 - Profile / Personal Statement – Sell yourself immediately

 Tell prospective employers what you do, who you are and what your goals are concisely in a few sentences.
 Set the tone for the rest of your CV.
-Right this section in First Person prose to identify you as an individual and a person rather than just a CV, brand or product.
+Write this section in First Person prose to identify you as an individual and a person rather than just a CV, brand or product.

 - Transferable/IT Skills Matrix & Achievements – Examples

 List your key transferable skills and/or Tech skills in a concise manner.
-Make it as easy on the eye as possible but make sure key information is included – key personal trains, achievements, professional certifications, technical skills.
+Make it as easy on the eye as possible but make sure key information is included – key personal training, achievements, professional certifications, technical skills.
 The idea is to give them a quick reference guide to why they are in the right place without making them pick through the bones on your career history to find key words.
 Make the experience as easy as possible on the prospective hirer.